 How would you like your products to qualify for free 2-day shipping to millions of potential customers?

-But wouldn’t offering free, 2-day shipping break the bank?
+But wouldn’t offering free, 2-day shipping cut erase your margins/profits?

-It might if you have to ship each order that way, but not if you’re using the right fulfillment system that ships your products for you even when you’re asleep!
+It might if you have to ship each order that way, but not if you’re using the right Amazon’s FBA System that ships your orders for you even when you’re asleep!

 Winner: Amazon for making your products more readily available to customers with fast, free shipping.

-So what do these points have in common?
+So what do all these points have in common?

 These 7 points are better for the customer, and what’s better for the customer will be better for you as a seller.